NikolaMilinkovic/admin-dashboard/README.md

 - Multiple diagram types

 **🧭 Future Implementations**
+- Login/Session management
+- MongoDB for importing and storing data
 - More diagram types
 - All other features from the menu
 - Responsive design